 The Sundarbans is home to a population of tigers that have adapted to the swampy tide lands, taking on remarkable aquatic attributes.
 For centuries, these tigers have included human beings in their diet.
 During the mid-90’s India’s Forestry Department hoped to reduce the number of tiger-induced human fatalities in the Sundarbans.
 The department laid down the law.
 Any group of workers going into the forests of the Sundarbans would be accompanied by a gunin – a shaman.

-So … what’s that like living in a place where 25 to 300 people a year get eaten by tigers?
+What’s it like living in a place where 25 to 300 people a year get eaten by tigers?
 What’s it like living in a world where including a shaman in a work party is simply practical?

-As I’m building this performance, I’m tossing the net pretty wide – heroes, economics, opioids, capital/branding, climate devastation, myth, species extinction … but funny! did I mention funny? (yes, somehow, funny).
+As I’m building this performance, I’m tossing the net pretty wide – heroes, economics, capital/branding, climate devastation, myth, species extinction … but funny! did I mention funny? (yes, somehow, funny).
 These pieces are never entirely about the animals – it’s always about people, our relationships to the animals, and our shared habitats … all the entanglements.

 I’m looking for local stories about big cats that connect to broader issues: the mountain lion in L.A.’s Griffith Park; the panthers in Mumbai, feeding on pets and garbage; Java’s last tiger, padding through a Jakarta elementary school; Ohio state troopers shooting and killing 18 tigers and the rest of Vietnam vet Terry Thompson’s collection of exotic animals.
 Before releasing the menagerie, Thompson had covered himself in chicken parts – hoping, perhaps, to be devoured by his tigers.
 Thompson shot himself.
 The tigers ran for the hills.
 They didn’t run far.